Waterpark and waterslide injuries may include

 - The product contained a manufacturing, design, or warning defect when it left the defendant’s possession;

-- The product defect was a substantial factor in causing the victim’s harm.8
+- The product defect was a substantial factor in causing your harm.8

-When someone is injured in a water park accident, the victim may be able to sue for compensatory damages in a personal injury lawsuit.
+When you are injured in a water park accident, you may be able to sue for compensatory damages in a personal injury lawsuit.
 This includes: